 Weekend Links Lots of links this week and most of them related to ministry in some way.
 Enjoy.
 Better Thinking About Ministry What Churches Will Exist in Ten Years?
 (Analyzing trends is always iffy but here’s an article that suggests some trends that need to be changed if the church is going to remain relevant in … More Links for Better Ministry: Better Living; Better Defense of the Gospel and much more

-Friday is for Heart Songs Read Psalm 6.
+A Cry of Lament for the 6th Day of the Month Read Psalm 6 first.
 (Part of the Poetry Project) Suggested by Psalm 6 Extremity Extremity.
 Is that what it takes?
 Must we be driven to cliffs of sorrow Sheer walls of rock climbing to sky While troubles rise like a flood below us?
-Is that what it takes?
-Extremity?
-When weariness … More Extremity: A Meditation on Psalm 6
+Is … More Extremity: A Meditation on Psalm 6

 Originally posted on ChosenRebel's Blog: